-The Final Exam will be available to take anytime between Dec 11 and Friday, Dec 16.
+The Final Exam will be available to take anytime between July 24 and July 31.
 It may be available earlier.
 See course announcements for details.
-The FINAL EXAM must be completed by the time the Testing Services closes on Dec 16.
-The center usually closes at 4pm on Fridays.
-The exam must be taken at the Testing Services (formerly known as Student Assessment Center) in GVT on the main campus.
+The FINAL EXAM must be completed by the time the Testing Services closes on July 31.
+The center usually closes at 6pm and starts the last exams at 5pm.
+The exam must be taken at the LCC Testing Services (formerly known as Student Assessment Center) in GVT on the main campus or one of the satellite facilities.
 For information on the Assessment Center's hours, please see http://lcc.edu/assessment.
 If a student cannot take the exam on campus, arrangements must be made through the Testing Services to have the exam proctored and administered elsewhere, including at branch campuses.
 These arrangements for remote proctors MUST be made by the 12th week (6th in summer) of the semester and are the student's responsibility.
 Students who are having their final exam proctored off-site should also notify the instructor by email when they have completed the final exam.